-Facing an IRS audit can feel like you’re at a major disadvantage, but it’s crucial to remember that you have rights.
-The IRS operates under a strict set of rules, and understanding them is the first step toward feeling more in control.
-Knowing what an auditor can and cannot ask for, your rights to representation, and the official appeals process empowers you to ensure you’re treated fairly.
+Getting that IRS audit notice can make you feel completely powerless.
+But here’s the truth: you have rights, and the IRS has to follow a strict set of rules.
+Understanding them is your best defense.
+Knowing what an auditor can ask for, your right to representation, and the official appeals process ensures you’re treated fairly.
 This isn’t about being confrontational; it’s about being informed.
-We’ll walk through your Taxpayer Bill of Rights and explain how professional IRS audit help for small businesses can protect your interests throughout the entire process.
+We’ll break down your Taxpayer Bill of Rights and explain how professional IRS audit help for small businesses can protect your interests throughout the entire process.

 Key Takeaways